-For Pulled Lamb Shoulder: Take the lamb out of the liquid and cover it with a sheet of foil to rest for 15-20 minutes.
+For Pulled Lamb Shoulder: Take the lamb out of the liquid and onto a chopping board.
+Cover it with a sheet of foil to rest for 15-20 minutes.
 Take the rosemary sprigs out.
 Then using two forks, shred and pull the lamb shoulder into bite-sized pieces.
 Well-cooked lamb should tear very easily, coming straight off the bone.

 To Serve Whole: When your lamb is cooked, preheat the oven to 180° C Fan.
 Take the lamb shoulder out of the liquid and place it onto a roasting tin.
 Take the rosemary sprigs out.
 Cook it in the oven for 15 minutes to brown the top.
 Then leave the meat to rest for 10-15 minutes, covered with tin foil.

-Take it to the table and slice it with a carving knife.
+Place it on a serving platter, take it to the middle of the table and carve it with a sharp knife.